Unlike regular stove tops, glass stove tops take a few special steps to keep them shiny and streak-free.

 To Tom who used the ammonia, the only real restriction for cleaning my stove top was NOT to use anything that contained ammonia.
 Did you have unpleasant results from it?

 Hi, I recent touched the cuff of my fleece sweater on the hot stove and it burned on a little.
 So, I used the scrub pad and cleaning cream that came with the stove to remove it.
-Now, most of the burned area is removed, but there is a dullness (no scratched) on the area that I cleaned.
+Now, most of the burned area is removed, but there is a dullness (not scratched) on the area that I cleaned.
 How can I restore the shine?
 Or is it permanent?

 Sam

 I accidentally layed a loaf of bread on one of my glass top stove burners.
-I removed most of the burnt plastic but there is still some black residue.
+I removed most of the burnt plastic, but there is still some black residue.
 I have scrubbed with a stove cleaner.
 Any ideas??

-We spilled an entire small sauce pan on our glass ceramic stove top and now its burnt onto the top how and what is the best way to get this off!? help please!
+We spilled an entire small sauce pan on our glass ceramic stove top and now its burnt onto the top!
+How and what is the best way to get this off?
+Help please!

 I have a white cook top and some cooking pans I use have left brown scorch marks.
 Suggestions what best to use to remove them?